johnlindquist/johnlindquist.com/content/posts/what-should-i-teach-in-a-video-tutorial.md

 You have the skill.
 You've done this before.
 You know the steps.

-The viewers don't.
+The viewer does not.

-That is the only qualification you need.
-Any academic doubt you may have around unknowns doesn't apply if you stick to steps demonstrating a skill.
+The skill is the only qualification you need.
+Academic doubt around unknowns doesn't apply if you stick to demonstrating a skill.

 ## Know When to Stop and Recap